 Dr Mark Watson

-Before moving to Ireland, Mark worked for the Wellcome Trust, based in the Sanger Institute Cambridge, organising international competitive entry courses for researchers.
+Before moving to Ireland, Mark worked for the Wellcome Trust, based in the Sanger Institute Cambridge.
 Mark graduated in biological sciences in 1990, after a career in the commercial sector.
 His postgraduate and postdoctoral research, as a Wellcome Trust Prize PhD Student (Molecular Genetics, Glasgow) and Travelling Research Fellow (Canada, Dundee, Bristol), focused on understanding complexes that carry out critical cellular functions such as DNA transposition and RNA splicing (publications include Cell 85, 435-445; Nature Genetics 20, 46-50).